-- 1. Email or book an appointment with a Co-op Program Specialist if you have questions related to the following subjects: - Application-related question - Academic question about the Co-op program (i.e., Sequencing with academics, course registration, fees, etc.) - Taking more than one course during a work term - Co-op Employment Verification Letter (only if required by the employer) - 2.
+- 1. Email or request an appointment with the co-op team if you have guestions related to the following subjects: - Application-related question - Academic question about the Co-op program (i.e., Sequencing with academics, course registration, fees, etc.) - Taking more than one course during a work term - Co-op Employment Verification Letter (only if required by the employer) - 2.
 Email the course instructor if you have a question about your COOP 523 assignments. - Contact information is in the course outline on D2L - 3.
 Email or book an appointment with a Career Development Specialist if you have questions related to the following subjects: - Using Elevate - Developing your résumé or cover letter - Questions about a job search - Questions about the interview process - An unpleasant interview or work experience - Wanting to do a practice interview - Your Career Development Specialist may also recommend StandOut to practice one-way video interviewing.
-Request your access via: hscentre@ucalgary.ca
+Request your access via: